v--/subscribed/README.md

 All structures can be publicly imported with the `subscribed` package module or as separate modules.
 A "private" module, `subscribed.slist`, is used internally and is not part of the public API.

+Below is a brief introduction.
+Automatically generated documentation can be found in http://v--.github.io/subscribed/.

 ## Modules

 ### `subscribed.event`